On this page, you will find information about the interesting tourist attractions in the “Enchanted Islands”. Check this link about our yachts.

 - Facilities: None, wet landing.

-- Visitor sites: Santa Fe’s opuntias are the tallest of their type in the Archipelago; the Island is covered with arid-zone vegetation and the trail takes to a place where endemic land iguanas can be seen.
-The Island offers one of the best places to enjoy the time with sea lions, most of sea lions pups born in garua season.
+- Visitor sites: Santa Fe’s opuntias are the tallest of their type in the Archipelago; the Island is covered with arid-zone vegetation and the trail leads to a place where endemic land iguanas can be seen.
+The island offers one of the best places to enjoy time with sea lions, most sea lion pups are born in garua (cold, misty) season.

 Highlights: Juvenile sea lions, land iguanas, one of the best places for Galapagos hawks, forest of giant Opuntia Cactus, sea turtles (occasionally).